Introduction: Trust, Development and Leadership

 Conclusion: The CLO’s Strategic Role and the Importance of Developing Leadership Skills

-As strategic advisors, CLOs are, or should be, in a key position to influence their business’s strategy and, in doing so, to help the organization build trust with its stakeholders and the community.
+As strategic advisors, CLOs are, or should be, in a key position to influence their business’s strategy and, in doing so, to help the organisation build trust with its stakeholders and the community.
 They have a transversal view of the business’s activities.
-Their role involves spotting and addressing risks that are likely to impact the stakeholders’ trust in the organization - such as anti-bribery, anti-discrimination, stewardship of personal information, or supply chain compliance with rules of ethical conduct, to name a few.
+Their role involves spotting and addressing risks that are likely to impact the stakeholders’ trust in the organisation - such as anti-bribery, anti-discrimination, stewardship of personal information, or supply chain compliance with rules of ethical conduct, to name a few.

 In this context, developing robust leadership skills appears particularly important for CLOs and in-house counsel in general.
 According to the 2020 ACC Chief Legal Officers Survey, “[l]eadership is the top nonlegal skill that CLOs seek to develop for the lawyers in the legal department.
 Sixty-two percent of participants selected it, making it the only nonlegal skill desired by a majority of respondents.”